 #5 Secret of Mana

-squaresoft once agains proves there the king of all RPGs by making secret of mana.
+SquareSoft once again proves there the king of all RPGs by making Secret of Mana.
 What made this game so special was that it through away the turn based battle system found in most RPGs and replaced it with a hack n slash battle system.
 This was an exciting new twist for most RPGs at the time considering it saved room for more fast paced action.
 That and you could play with up to 3 other people.
 The Mana series would also become squaresoft's most treasured franchises next to final fantasy.

 #4 Phantasy Star 2

 In the end choosing a phantasy star game to represent was also a challenge.
 But in the end I think we can all agree that 2 is the peak of the series.
 Taking place many generations after the events of the first game, this installment improved over the aspects that made the first phantasy star so enjoyable.
 As well as adding some new things.
 Maybe it was the Scifi style environment or The enhanced difficulty for any RPG but phantasy star is considered one of the most memorable franchises segas ever made.